jeffreycwitt/pl399/docs/18-internet-and-control.md

 Understanding why the Internet was first experienced as "anonymous" requires some attention to the way the internet works.

 <div class="discussion" markdown="1">
-As you read, be able to explain Lessig's basic description about how TCP/IP works and why allows for anonymous speech (both in the identity of the speaker and the content that travels through the medium)
+As you read, be able to explain Lessig's basic description about how TCP/IP works and why it allows for anonymous speech (both in the identity of the speaker and the content that travels through the medium)

 <span class="respond"/> Compare TCP/IP to a public park on the issues of "identity, authentication, and certification"?
 How are the similar how are they different?